Prospect Park (Brooklyn): 1960s and 1970s

-By the 1970s, Prospect Park was beset by crime; a 1974 report found that 44 percent of city residents would warn people to stay away from the park under any circumstances.
+1980s and 1990s

 The mayoral administration of Ed Koch formed plans in 1980 to turn over the administration of the troubled Prospect Park Zoo to the Wildlife Conservation Society.
 Over the next seven years, the city invested $17 million in cleaning up the park, including $10 million in federal funds from a Community Development Block Grant.
 Annual visitor numbers had nearly tripled to 5 million between 1980 and 1987.
-During this period, Prospect Park also received two historic designations: it was made a New York City Historic Landmark on November 25, 1975, and was listed on the National Register of Historic Places on September 17, 1980.
+During this period, Prospect Park also received two historic designations: it was made a New York City scenic landmark on November 25, 1975, and was listed on the National Register of Historic Places on September 17, 1980.

 The Prospect Park Alliance, a non-profit organization, was created in April 1987 based on the model of the Central Park Conservancy, which had helped restore Central Park in the 1980s.
 Shortly afterward, NYC Parks began entering into restoration projects with the organization.
 The Alliance's first major project was the $550,000 restoration of the Carousel in 1987–1989.
 The carousel had not operated since 1983, and its original horse-shaped seats were removed during the restoration.
 Nine years later, in 1996, it started a $4.5 million restoration of the Ravine.
 The Boathouse was also restored again in the late 1990s due to deterioration of the exterior terracotta.
 The National Audubon Society signed a lease for the Boathouse in 2000, and the building became the site of the nation's first urban Audubon society.
 The restoration of the Harmony Playground and Bandshell was completed the same year.
 However, other parts of Prospect Park remained neglected, such as the eastern side of the park, where the surrounding community was generally poorer than the western side.

 Early 21st century

+2000s and 2010s

 By 2000, the Wollman Rink was deteriorating, and there was a need to replace it.
 The Alliance soon formed plans to restore Music Island and the original shoreline, both obliterated by the construction of the original rink in 1960.
 Several Moses-era playgrounds and the Bandshell were retained because their venues were popular.
 Original rustic summer houses were restored or recreated on the shores of Prospect Park Lake, along the Lullwater and in the Ravine.
 As part of the restoration plans, the Wollman Rink was to be replaced by two rinks in the new LeFrak Center, a year-round recreational facility.
 Work on the LeFrak Center began in 2009, and the Wollman Rink had been demolished by 2011.
 The Samuel J. and Ethel LeFrak Center at Lakeside was completed in December 2013 at a cost of $74 million.
 As part of the Wollman Rink's replacement, plans for the restored Music Island were announced in 2009.
 The Chaim Baier Music Island, and the Shelby White and Leon Levy Esplanade overlooking the island, were restored using a $10 million grant, and were officially rededicated in October 2012.